 The brightly lit hallway was empty as Kiyro followed the trail of his Alive gear.
-He noticed that he was going in a full circle.
-Even the others were walking the same pattern as him, following each other like a train.
-He couldn’t help but wonder what the purpose was to walk a circle around the college building that they were in.
+But then, he noticed that he was going in a full circle.
+The others were walking the same pattern as him, following each other like a train.
+He couldn’t help but wonder what the purpose was of walking around the college building they were in.

-“You guys actually watching the map on your Alive gear?”
-Kiyro called out to his team mates to see if they were noticing something strange.
+“Are you guys actually watching the map on your Alive gear?”
+Kiyro called out to his teammates to see if they noticed something strange.

 “Yea.
-It’s like we are all going in the same counterclockwise direction in a circular pattern.
-It seemed we are even arriving at the same location that the other was in.”
-Alex was the first to answer to Kiyro.
+It’s like we all go in the same counterclockwise direction in a circular pattern.
+It seemed we were arriving at the same location the other was in.”
+Alex was the first to answer Kiyro.
 “I wouldn’t be surprised if we complete the whole circle at this rate.”

 “Creating a boundary?” asked Alex.
-Even Kiyro did not understand what she meant when she was stating that they were creating a boundary.
+Even Kiyro did not understand what she meant when she stated they were creating a boundary.

-“In all magick casting there needs to be a boundary for the caster to create a space to cast her magick.
-What we are doing is using energy from the crystal by first connecting with it and walking around the whole building.
-Each of us is creating a boundary from when we walk with the crystal.”
+“In all magick casting, there must be a boundary for the caster to create a space to cast her magic.
+We are using energy from the crystal by first connecting with it and walking around the whole building.
+Each of us creates a boundary from when we walk with the crystal.”

 “Can you explain a bit more?”
 Kiyro wasn’t completely getting what Isabel was saying.
 A boundary to create a space for magick?
 Already his head was spinning with confusion.

 “You guys keep moving.
 We should move and get this completed.
-If I’m right we should be almost done.”
-Isabel called out in a chirpy attitude excited about what was going to happen next.
+If I’m right, we should be almost done.”
+Isabel called out in a chirpy attitude, excited about what would happen next.

 “Yea.
 Yea.
 Yea.
 We heard you.”
 Alex’s tone of voice didn’t sound too happy.

 Kiyro sighed.
 They were right.
 He had continued to walk forward.
 The reward for the mission was only a good portion of the way to the finish line.
-Not even that, this would give him an opportunity to get back into taking on missions from Demon Fox.
-He remember that his rankings in his Academy was only a couple of levels away from getting the really well paid ones.
+Not even that, this would allow him to return to take on missions from Demon Fox.
+He remembers that his rankings in his Academy were only a couple of levels away from getting the well-paid ones.

 The thought struck him.
-He had no reason to play the game and instead he could be making loads of money by taking on missions.
-Just as he had an epiphany another thought struck him hard in the guts.
+He had no reason to play the game; instead, he could make loads of money by taking on missions.
+Then, just as he had an epiphany, another thought struck him hard in the guts.
 He remembered that the missions were not always present.
 It was not a stable income.
-His ego deflated, he trudged forward trying to figure out a way to bring in a stable income.
+His ego deflated, and he trudged forward, trying to figure out a way to bring in a stable income.

-Then like a bolt a lightning it struck him.
+Then like a bolt of lightning, it struck him.
 The best way to bring in money in both realms was information.
-He was good in this aspect of finding answers that nobody else would have found.
-The game opened up billions of customers worldwide and advertising his services once again would bring him the necessary income that he needed.
+He was good in this aspect at finding answers that nobody else would have found.
+The game opened up billions of customers worldwide, and advertising his services again would bring him the necessary income.
 The idea was worth trying, and it spurred him forward to try something different.

 His mind raced with dozens of new ideas and possibilities.
 He wondered, was this the reason why this mission was given to him by Demon Fox?
 To bring him information that he needed.
 Kiyro scratched his head, his mind racing like a racehorse.
-Demon Fox did not give out missions without a reason, especially when it came down to higher class missions.
+Demon Fox did not give out missions without reason, especially when it came down to higher-class missions.
 He would always ask odd questions to Kiyro.
-He sometimes wondered why he would ask questions that rarely corresponded to the mission itself.
+He sometimes wondered why he would ask questions that rarely corresponded to the mission.

 What astounded him the most was his special job in the game.
-Being a Record Keeper of Historia was a lot more useful than he had imagined, especially in storing, collecting, and even revisiting the notes and videos that he had personally written.
+Being a Record Keeper of Historia was much more useful than he had imagined, especially in storing, collecting, and even revisiting the notes and videos he had written.

-Kiyro wondered if it was possible he could even bring out the Book of Historia in the real world.
-He remembered that Sylph was brought out to the real world to become a navigator.
+Kiyro wondered if bringing out the Book of Historia in the real world was possible.
+But then, he remembered that Sylph was brought to the real world to become a navigator.
 Even Dion was in the Real World quest.
 So it wouldn’t be impossible for something like the Book of Historia to be unable to appear before him, but he wasn’t sure where to begin or if it was possible and randomly threw out the name of the book.

 “Historia?”
-He tilted his head waiting for something to happen.
-Noting showed up in his Alive gear nor anything around him.
+He tilted his head, waiting for something to happen.
+But instead, nothing showed up in his Alive gear or around him.

 At that moment, the Book of Historia appeared before him.
 An oak tree cover design slowly opened to its first page.